 The Best Avalanche Beacon Is The One You Are Most Practiced With

-There are obviously differences in features, functions, processor speed, range and more, between products, but to a certain extent, the more familiar and proficient you are with your beacon, the faster you will be.
-So regardless of which you buy, remember that practice is important.
-Also be honest with yourself, if you are someone who isn't likely to practice very much, don't buy a more advanced and complex model; you will be better off with a simpler version like the Ortovox Zoom+ or the Tracker 2.
-If you haven't taken a avalanche course and already and are currently venturing into the backcountry, we strongly recommend taking an AIARE (American Institute of Avalanche Research and Education) or AAI (American Avalanche Institute) Level 1 course.
+There are differences in features, functions, processor speed, range, and more, between products, but to a certain extent, the more familiar and proficient you are with your beacon, the faster you will be.
+So regardless of which you buy, remember that practice is essential.
+Also be honest with yourself — if you are someone who isn't likely to practice very much, don't buy a more advanced and complex model; you will be better off with a simpler version, like the Ortovox Zoom+ or the Backcountry Access Tracker 2.
+If you haven't taken an avalanche course and are currently venturing into the backcountry, we strongly recommend taking an AIARE (American Institute of Avalanche Research and Education) or AAI (American Avalanche Institute) Level 1 course.

 How Do Avalanche Beacons Work?

-Avalanche Beacons, sometimes called avalanche transceivers, all fundamentally work by being able to do two things.
-Both to broadcast or "send", as well as to search for a radio wave we call a "flux line", shown in the graphic below.
+Avalanche Beacons, sometimes called avalanche transceivers, all fundamentally work by being able to do two things: they broadcast or "send" a signal, and search for a radio wave we call a "flux line," shown in the graphic below.

-All modern beacons, including all of the contenders in our review give both a directional arrow and a distance number.
-In addition to the these two functions, all the beacons we tested emit a tone or "beep" that gets louder and/or quicker as the strength of the signal increases.
+All modern beacons, including all of the contenders in our review, give both a directional arrow and a distance number when searching.
+In addition to these two functions, all of the beacons we tested emit a tone, or "beep," that gets louder and/or quicker as the strength of the signal increases.
 The directional arrow helps keep the rescuer on the flux line until they can't make the distance numbers get any smaller.
-At this point they start the fine stage and begin to bracket a box that is above their victim.
+At this point, they start the fine stage and begin to bracket a box that is above their victim.

 This is where the Ortovox S1+ is slightly different from all the others.
-Instead of "circling in" along a flux line toward the buried beacon, instead the S1+ uses sensors (hence the name S1+) and calculations to take the rescuer straight to the buried beacon.
-It still uses distance numbers, but instead of a directional arrow it uses two cross lines that you try to get the body icon in the middle of.
-In our experience, this is easy, though strange feeling at first for more experienced users.
-Below is a picture of the searching display on a S1+.
+Instead of "circling in" along a flux line toward the buried beacon, the S1+ uses sensors (hence the name S1+) and calculations to take the rescuer straight to the buried beacon.
+It still uses distance numbers, but instead of a directional arrow, it uses two cross lines that you try to get the body icon in the middle of.
+In our experience, this is easy, though strange at first for more experienced users.
+Below is a picture of the searching display on an S1+.

 Do All Avalanche Beacons Work Together?